-It is worth considering, for instance, how such steps in some cases have been, could have been, or could still be taken to establish norms around protective behaviors in the COVID-19 pandemicincluding to promote social distancing, mask-wearing, selfquarantining, and vaccinating (see Drury & Stokoe, 2022; Latkin et al., 2022; Neville et al., 2021; Young & Goldstein, 2021).
+It is worth considering, for instance, how such steps in some cases have been, could have been, or could still be taken to establish norms around protective behaviors in the COVID-19 pandemic-including to promote social distancing, mask wearing, self-quarantining, and vaccinating (see Drury & Stokoe, 2022; Latkin et al., 2021; Neville, Templeton, Smith, & Louis, 2021; Young & Goldstein, 2021).
 These practices can pose self-control conflicts: While they can protect the self and others against a potentially serious illness, they may also pose short-term costs, such as forgoing social events or not seeing loved ones.
-In at least some cases, it has been possible to establish strong norms around these practices (e.g., in Japan, see Rich & Dooley, 2022).
-More broadly, societies with "tight norms"-those that have strong norms and a low tolerance of norm-violating behavior (Gelfand et al., 2011)-have had citizens with more positive psychological experiences during the COVID-19 pandemic and fewer cases and deaths (Gelfand et al., 2021; Liu et al., 2022).
+In at least some cases it has been possible to establish strong norms around these practices (for an example in Japan, see Rich & Dooley, 2022).
+More broadly, societies with "tight norms"-those that have strong norms and a low tolerance of norm-violating behavior (Gelfand et al., 2011)-have had citizens with more positive psychological experiences during the COVID-19 pandemic and fewer cases and deaths (Liu et al., 2022; Gelfand et al., 2021).
 It may be easier to implement strong norms in tight-norm cultures in response to new demands, such as a global pandemic.
-In turn, wellimplemented norms may help individuals resolve conflicts before they arise and, thus, both promote individual and public health by reducing transmission and free individuals from the burdens of innumerable difficult and stressful decisions.
-Conversely, our research implies the consequence of a failure to fully or evenly implement such norms both in worse individual and public health and in increased self-control and societal conflict.
+In turn, well-implemented norms may help individuals resolve conflicts before they arise and, thus, both promote individual and public health by reducing transmission and free individuals from the burdens of innumerable difficult and stressful decisions.
+Conversely, our research implies the consequence of a failure to fully or evenly implement such norms, both in worse individual and public health and in increased self-control and societal conflict.

-Our research has examined social norms as perceived by an actor.
+Our research has examined social norms as perceived by the actor.
 However, as noted, the influence of norms on what options come to mind is often supported by, and can be even inseparable from, other aspects of the context, including physical affordances (what behaviors the physical environment makes easier or harder to do); moral concerns; and formal, well-enforced rules that define what is and what is not allowed.
-For example, the norm of not walking onstage during a Broadway performance may be reinforced by a lack of stairs from the audience to the stage, by the belief that disrupting others' enjoyment of the performance would be wrong, and by institutional actors who enforce rules against such trespass (e.g., security guards).
+For example, the norm to not walk onstage during a Broadway performance may be reinforced by a lack of stairs from the audience to the stage, by the belief that disrupting others' enjoyment of the performance would be wrong, and by institutional actors who enforce rules against such trespass (e.g., security guards).
 Insofar as such mutual reinforcement of psychological and physical affordances has especially strong and robust influences on behavior (see Markus & Kitayama, 2010; Walton & Yeager, 2020), reforms that seek to implement new norms to promote personal and public health or other valued outcomes may attend to all these aspects (e.g., Are seat belts installed in cars and easy to use?

 Are cigarettes available for purchase only in a few, well-regulated spaces?
 Are face masks readily available?
 Are they required?).

 Finally, while we have emphasized situations where strong norms may smooth functioning and serve important individual, institutional, and societal needs, clearly the power of norms to regulate behavior is not inherently good.
-If a situation serves harmful ends, strong norms may prevent people from challenging an immoral status quo (Arendt, 1964; Milgram, 1974).
+If a situation serves harmful ends, strong norms may prevent people from challenging an immoral status quo (Arendt, 1963; Milgram, 1974).
 It is thus also valuable to identify ways individuals can resist or change strong immoral social norms (Spreitzer & Sonenshein, 2004).